Coding-Philic/MarketMind-AI/README.md

 ## Notes

 - The current UI uses mock data and simulation logic for demonstration purposes.
-- Real AI generation depends on Gemini credentials being available to the backend.
+- Real AI generation depends on NVIDIA or Gemini credentials being available to the backend.
 - The build was verified with the current project scripts after the TypeScript fixes applied in the frontend.

 ## Next steps